 Battalion Chief Geoff Balton

 Battalion Chief Balton joined the Redwood City Fire Department in August of 1990.
 As a Firefighter, he was assigned to the Truck Company and has worked at all engine companies in the City.
 In 1996 he was promoted to Captain and commanded Engine's 11 and 10.

-In 2000, he was promoted to Battalion Chief and currently serves as the "C" Platoon Battalion Chief.
+In 2000, he was promoted to Battalion Chief and currently serves as the "A" Platoon Battalion Chief.
 He is a Certified Strike Team Leader, Division Group Supervisor, and the Incident Safety Officer.
 Geoff also teaches in the San Mateo County Fire Academy.
-His current assignment is as the Training Chief for the South Zone Training Group which consists of the Redwood City Fire Department, San Carlos Fire Department, and the Woodside Fire Protection District.

 Steven Silici is the EMS Battalion Chief for Woodside Fire Protection District and the Redwood City Fire Department.

 Chief Silici’s experience in pre-hospital care began after graduation from Westmoor High School in Daly City in 1987.
 Within the year he became an Emergency Medical Technician (EMT).

 In 1989, he became a Paramedic and relocated from the Bay Area to Riverside, California.
 He worked for Goodhew Ambulance and was stationed out of Riverside Fire Department.
 His passion for pre-hospital medical care and fire suppression continued to grow.

 In 1993, he transferred back to San Mateo County and worked for Bay Star Ambulance Company.
 Within his first year he became a preceptor, 5 call evaluator and an American Heart Association instructor in all disciplines.